Fullstop000/golang-online/README.md

 ## A web app for compiling .go file online
+A similar implement just like the official [go-playground](https://play.golang.org/)
-> Actually this is a pre-project for a online Fabric chaincode running environment Using the [go-logging](https://github.com/op/go-logging) and Websocket to show the output of running the `.go` file
+> Actually this is a pre-project for a online Fabric chaincode running environment using the [go-logging](https://github.com/op/go-logging) and Websocket .
 ### Start
 1. Launch the server
     ```